teacher-analyst/web-scrapping-challenge/README.md

 ### Technology Used

-+Beautiful soup
+Beautiful soup

-+html5lib and lxml
+-html5lib and lxml

 Splinter